Dept. of Industrial Relations logo

-Lien filing and activation fees
+Lien filing fees

 Requests that can be filed as a lien against the injured employee’s claim include: